logical/esp32-idf-projects/README.md

 # sp32-idf-projects
-These projects are to be unfinished examples of the capabilities of esp32.
+These projects are to be unfinished examples of the capabilities of esp32. wire wrap is durable but easy to change.
-They are unfinished because they may require customization for different applications.
-I don't need them right now.
-Maybe someone else does.
-Wire wrap is durable but easy to change.

 ## hfp_duplex
 This project is an example of a hands free system.